p-argento/uni/ALGO/_ALGO.md

 Written Exam Exercises
 1. simulation of one of the algorithms seen in class (if done it's 18)
 2. visit of a tree (with RECURSION)
+3. short theory questions
-3. non-trivial modification of some of the algorithms seen
+	1. (before 2024: non-trivial modification of some of the algorithms seen)

 Each week, there's a jupyter notebook with exercises.
 Then, few days before the exam, they should be *submitted*.

-For the PRE-APPELLO.
 Send an email with the notebooks the date before the exam.

 ## Some notes from lectures